opennetworkinglab/sdfabric-utils/deep-insight/README.md

 ### Upload the topology to DeepInsight

-To upload the topology file to the DI.
+To upload the topology file to the DeepInsight.
 Use `upload-topology` subcommand:

 ```bash
 ./di upload-topology topo.json